boldbi/react-with-go-sample/README.md

 # Bold BI Embedded Sample in React with Go

-This project was created using React with Go.
+This Bold BI React with Go sample contains the Dashboard embedding sample.
 In this sample React application act as the front-end and the Go sample act as the back-end application.
 This application aims to demonstrate how to render the dashboard available on your Bold BI server.

 ## Dashboard view